praveenjuge/Mark/README.md

 - Getting Started Instructions
 - Filling in correct Prerequisites
 - Installation Steps
-- Explain how to run tests
+- Explain "How to run" tests
 - Deployment Details
 - "Built with" Details
 - Contribution, Versioning and Authors Information